 Magnetic resistance is the quieter of the two, this is because resistance is increased simply by increasing the strength of the magnets which resist the turn of the flywheel.

-Air resistance works by having a rotating fan which pushes against the air pressure inside the flywheel casing.
+Air resistance works by having a rotating fan that pushes against the air pressure inside the flywheel casing.
 The faster you go the more air pressure is created and therefore the more noise your machine will make as air is forced out of it.

 If silence is essential to you then magnetic resistance is the best option.

-Most ellipticals can support bodyweight of up to 290lb (130kg).
+Most ellipticals can support body weight of up to 290lb (130kg).

 If you weigh more than this you will have to invest in a bigger machine, be aware that bigger ellipticals carrying heavier bodyweight will be harder to fit into your apartment and they will create a lot more vibration noise due to the extra weight.